inkVerb/VIP/Cheat-Sheets/Tests.md

 # Now, the series of if tests for each above case

 if [ "$caseA" = "true" ]; then
-  DO SOMETHING "A"
+  Do Something "A"
 fi

 if [ "$caseB" = "true" ]; then
-  DO SOMETHING "B"
+  Do Something "B"
 fi

 if [ "$casewallawalla" = "true" ]; then
-  DO SOMETHING "wallawalla"
+  Do Something "wallawalla"
 fi

 ```